These Are Not Your Ordinary Museums!

 Just 50 minutes from Santa Rosa, Mesalands is home to the world’s largest collection of bronze prehistoric skeletons, a 30-foot long Torvosaurus skeleton, a six-foot-long bird-like struthiomimus, and many fossils, figures, and minerals representing local paleontology and geology.

 Inside and out, this museum offers vintage car buffs an unforgettable experience!
-You’ll find street rods, muscle cars, lowriders and mint-condition classics along with old Harley’s and Indian’s, gas pumps, bicycles, toys and other vintage memoriabilia.
+You’ll find street rods, muscle cars, lowriders, and mint-condition classics along with old Harley’s and Indian’s, gas pumps, bicycles, toys, and other vintage memorabilia.

 Free admission | Closed on major holidays